Half-Day summer math program for 4th-8th grade students

 - See below for more information about need-based camp scholarships

-> We plan to again offer a half-day JSMC in north Austin at the Texas State University Round Rock Campus.
+> For 2014 we will again offer a half-day JSMC in north Austin at the Texas State University Round Rock Campus.

 If you are interested in more information on possible camps in other locations, please contact our office in late April or May.